-The drilling program confirmed and further defined gold mineralization that was previously identified in a 2011 drilling program carried out by Lakeland Resources Inc. Mineralization is hosted within quartz stockwork veining developed along east-west trending strongly pyritized shear zones.
+The drilling program confirmed and further defined gold mineralization that was previously identified in a 2011 drilling program carried out by the Company.
+Mineralization is hosted within quartz stockwork veining developed along eastwest trending strongly pyritized shear zones.
 Thin section work on core samples as well as detailed structural interpretations are ongoing with the aim of better understanding gold distribution and deposit geology to aid in exploration planning.